ELK vs OpenSearch stack¶

 Community-driven, flexible |

-Speculative: DIVD, as a non-profit, would likely favour OpenSearch for cost-effective, secure, and fully open-source deployment, while ELK could be an alternative if enterprise features justify the expense.
+Speculative: Non-profit orgs, would likely favour OpenSearch for cost-effective, secure, and fully open-source deployment, while ELK could be an alternative if enterprise features justify the expense.

 Fully open-source, aligns with non-profit and transparency principles.